 A Member or CNCP with information indicating a change in the details of a vessel appearing on the SPRFMO IUU Vessel List shall, as soon as practicable, transmit such information to the Executive Secretary.
 The Executive Secretary shall communicate such information to all Members and CNCPs and, after verification2, update the current IUU Vessel List on the SPRFMO website to reflect such information.

+IUU Fishing in Waters under National Jurisdiction

+29: Members and CNCPs shall share information with other Members and the Executive Secretary, consistent with their laws, regarding fishing activities carried out in waters under national jurisdiction that undermine the effectiveness of SPRFMO CMMs in force, including activities described in paragraph 1.
+Members and CNCPs are encouraged to take action, as appropriate and consistent with their laws, to address such activities conducted in their waters, or by their vessels or by their nationals, and shall report on any actions taken in the annual implementation report pursuant to paragraph 5 of CMM 10-2020.

 2 If the Secretariat, after reasonable efforts, is unable to verify the information submitted by the Member or CNCP the vessel details will not be updated.